-Some have asked about routes which are particularly scenic or iconic in the Big Sur wilderness areas, for a multi-day loop or "thru-hike" backpack,
+Some have asked about routes which are particularly scenic in the Big Sur wilderness areas for a multi-day loop or "thru-hike" backpack,

 so here are some thoughts for those unfamiliar with the Ventana or Silver Peak Wilderness.